jesperpjohansson/nobrakes-dev/README.md

 from nobrakes import SVEMOScraper, pgmodel

 async def main():
-    seasons = (2023,)
     async with aiohttp.ClientSession() as session:

-        scraper = SVEMOScraper(session)
+        scraper = SVEMOScraper(session) # Initialize the scraper with an aiohttp session

+        seasons = (2023,) # Specify the season(s) to scrape

-        # The scraper is configured to extract Bauhausligan 2023 data in English.
+        # The launched scraper is configured to enable extraction of
+        # Bauhausligan (tier 1) data from season 2023 in English.
         await scraper.launch(*seasons, tier=1, language="en-us")

         # The attendance page hosts two extractable sections, a paragraph containing the